d-ries/linux-essentials/06_software/99_assignments.md

 Remove the package btop from the system.
 You shouldn't be able to run it anymore

 ## Task 8
-List the packages that are installed with apt.
+List all the packages that are installed with apt.
 In the list you will see one entry for `caca-utils`.
 Search in the manpage of 'apt' how you can see some info of this packages.
 You will see that this package holds several utilities.
 Try the last two.
 Tip: You can push 'enter' to try and see different things.
 Use `ctrl+c` to quit a utility.

 ## Task 9
 Search for a snap package via the description "resource monitor"